Hypothyroidism

 B12, folate, and homocysteine

-Because we are all constantly exposed to various toxins that can affect thyroid function, we may focus our diagnostic tests on identifying various toxins that could result in thyroid dysfunction.
-For example, heavy metals like lead and mercury, mold toxins (aka mycotoxins), and environmental pollutants all have an ability to negatively affect thyroid function and potentiate autoimmunity.
+Because we are constantly exposed to toxins that can affect thyroid function, we may focus our diagnostic tests on identifying toxins that cause thyroid dysfunction.
+For example, heavy metals (like lead and mercury), mold toxins (aka mycotoxins), and environmental pollutants can negatively affect thyroid function and potentiate autoimmunity.

-Diagnosing the root cause and severity of your thyroid condition may take significant investigation.
+Diagnosing your thyroid condition’s root cause and severity may take significant investigation.
 That’s why we develop personalized diagnostic plans.
 Every body is different.

-Have you ever been told your labs look normal, but you know there’s something wrong?
+Have you been told your labs look “normal,” but you know there’s something wrong?

-It’s vital to understand the root cause of your hypothyroidism because treating that root cause is how you reverse hypothyroidism.
+Understanding the root cause of your hypothyroidism is vital because treating that root cause is how you reverse it.

-Conventional thyroid doctors near you may say hypothyroidism is “incurable” simply because there’s not a one-size-fits-all pill.
+Conventional thyroid doctors may say hypothyroidism is “incurable” simply because there’s no one-size-fits-all pill.
 However, based on your unique situation, hypothyroidism can be reversed in many cases by identifying and treating the root cause.

 The 7 most common root causes of hypothyroidism are:

-1. Hormone imbalance — If your hormone levels are imbalanced (not only thyroid hormone levels), this can trigger an underactive thyroid.
+1. Hormone imbalance — If your hormone levels are imbalanced (not only thyroid hormone), this can trigger an underactive thyroid.
 Pregnancy, menopause, puberty, and chronic stress can all lead to imbalanced hormones.

 2. Food sensitivity — Food allergens can result in hypothyroidism.
-Celiac disease has been linked with an increased risk of autoimmune disease, such as Hashimoto’s thyroiditis.
+Celiac disease has been linked with an increased risk of autoimmune diseases, such as Hashimoto’s thyroiditis.

 3. Infections — Tick-borne infections like Lyme disease, viral infections like Epstein-Barr, and gut infections like candida, parasites, or SIBO may lead to an underactive thyroid.